How are the CAD models organized?

 The Long Answer

-Layers/Tags (SketchUp)
+Tags (SketchUp)

-The number at the beginning of the named layer (e.g. 1_, 2_, 3_) will help group together items of similar stature.
+The number at the beginning of the named tag (e.g. 1_, 2_, 3_) will help group together items of similar stature.
 The number behind the name (e.g. L1, L2) will indicate what level the item is located on (first floor or second floor).

 Geometry Organization